Poland says looser coronavirus restrictions possible in May | Health

-"This will help us speed up the pace of vaccination," he added.
-As in other European Union countries, Poland's vaccination programme has been hampered by delays in deliveries from producers, such as AstraZeneca and Pfizer.
+As in other European Union countries, Poland's vaccination program has been hampered by delays in deliveries from producers, such as AstraZeneca and Pfizer.
+AstraZeneca canceled delivery of 62,000 vaccines to Poland on Thursday at the last minute, the government's strategic material reserves agency told state news agency PAP.
+The vaccines could now arrive next week.

+"This situation is an absolute scandal.
+These types of practices completely ruin the country's vaccine schedule," the head of the agency, Michal Kuczmierowski, told PAP.
+To speed up the pace of vaccinations, Niedzielski said people who have already had coronavirus and are immune will soon receive only one dose of the vaccine.

+The government is also looking to extend the period between receiving the first and second dose for everyone else, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)